 Jerry Chipuk, PhD

-Jerry Edward Chipuk, PhD, is Associate Professor of Oncological Sciences and Dermatology, Associate Director of Basic Science Shared Resources at The Tisch Cancer Institute, and Director for Cell Biology in the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai.
+Jerry Edward Chipuk, PhD, is Professor of Oncological Sciences and Dermatology, Associate Director of Basic Science Shared Resources at The Tisch Cancer Institute, and Director for Cell Biology in the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai.
 He joined Mount Sinai in 2010, following post-doctoral fellowships at St. Jude Children’s Research Hospital in Memphis and La Jolla Institute for Allergy and Immunology in San Diego.

 Dr. Chipuk studies fundamental mitochondrial biology within the perspective of human disease etiology and treatment.
 His laboratory has developed multiple model systems, collaborations, and experimental tools to investigate the intersections between mitochondria, cell biology, and disease.